mafudge/ist356/syllabus.md

  - Data structures (lists, dictionaries)
  - Using code in other libraries

-Not sure if you should take this course?
-Try the readiness exam: [TODO: Link to readiness exam]

-### Audience
+### Audience: IST256 or IST356

 This course is intended as a follow up course to IST256.
-It is also appropriate for students with a background in programming and an interest in data analytics.
+It is also appropriate for students with prior experience with programming who have an interest in data analytics.

+- IST256 is for students with little to no programming experience.
+The course is 75% python fundamentals and 25% python for data analytics.
+- IST356 is for students with prior programming experience.
+The course is 25% python fundamentals and 75% python for data analytics.

 ### Credits